amannn/next-client-script/README.md

 - A client side runtime for components is opt-in
 - Serializing data for the client is opt-in

 The tradeoff is that you can't use any client-side features of React (state, effects, event handlers, …).
-Note that since this is an external plugin, some features of Next.js might not be available (yet) – e.g. code splitting.
+Note that some features of Next.js might not be available (yet) – e.g. code splitting via `dynamic` within a page.

 → [Demo deployment](https://next-client-script.vercel.app/)